-Yes, the time has come for all to dress up in Halloween costume, go trick-or-treating, and sit by the fireplace to discuss the horrific ghost stories that people have encountered since their childhood.
-That said, did you know that in the US, Halloween is the second highest commercial holiday in which total expenditure goes up to $9 billion?
+Yes, the time has come for all to dress up in Halloween costumes, go trick-or-treating, and sit by the fireplace to discuss the horrific ghost stories that people have encountered since their childhood.
+That said, did you know that in the US, Halloween is the second-highest commercial holiday in which total expenditure goes up to $9 billion?
 So, considering the love between the US and Halloween, it’d be interesting to dig deep and find out the spooky elements of the country.
 We’ll find out if your city falls in the list of haunted places and whether you should be a bit extra careful this Halloween.

 For this study, we extracted data from a website called Shadow Lands (feeling spooked yet?) to build the data set.
 Not only does it list haunted locations in the US, but also mentions the history behind each place.
 Visitors of the site have an option to add their own haunted place in case it is missing!
 Using the data from the website, several data fields related to each location was captured.
 Here is the list:

 Here is what we’re unraveling from the analysis:

 - States based the number of haunted places

 - Heatmap of haunted places across the US

 The chart shows the top thirty cities according to the number of haunted places.
 We see that Los Angeles, San Antonio, and Honolulu are at the top spots when it comes to haunted places.

 It would be interesting to notice that Los Angeles has spooky locations with descriptions referring to Hollywood twenty five times and Universal Studios twice.
 And the following locations in LA are also prevalent: